 - 1. Hold a valid Texas teaching certificate or the equivalent - 2.
-Serve for at least two years in a Texas Education Agency accredited School. - 3.
-Consult with Graduate Advisor and file a degree plan. - 4.
-Request and receive advancement to candidacy - 5.
-Apply to and successfully complete the Comprehensive Exam - 6.
-Make application for graduation with the Dean's Office - 7.
-Attend an approved review course for the TExES Principal Examination - 8.
-Pass the TExES Principal Examination - 9.
-Apply for certification and pay appropriate state fees
+Have a minimum of two years teaching in a Texas Education Agency accredited school. - 3.
+Complete all coursework in a six year period. - 4.
+Purchase Certify Teacher Test Prep & Review software. - 5.
+Participate in an approved TExES review. - 6.
+Pass the TExES Principal Examination (68). - 7.
+Apply for certification and pay appropriate fees

-With the approval of the Graduate Advisor, a maximum of twelve (12) semester credit hours of equivalent course work may be substituted or transferred from an accredited institution for the prescribed courses.
+With the approval of the Graduate Advisor, a maximum of twelve (12) hours of equivalent course work may be substituted or transferred from an accredited institution for the prescribed courses.
 All course work for the master's degree must be completed within a 6 year period.
 All coursework for the principal certification must be completed within ten years.